MatthewZenn/NoTable/README.md

 ![logo](Assets/logo.png)
 # Trident
 A Markdown table creator.
-Converts a CSV format into a two-column Markdown table.
+Converts a CSV format into a three-column Markdown table.